CruzyCruz/FoodieByNature/README.md

 * **Configure the default locale**

 By default, the main locale is `en`.
-That means that, at backend level, you can not translate your content until your have completed and validated your data in this locale.
+That means, at backend level, that you can not translate your content until your have completed and validated your data for this locale.
 You can change it if you want.
 At this time two locales are used : `en` and `fr`.

 ```yml
 parameters: